amirshnll/Persian-Swear-Words/README.md

 * Author: Amir Shokri
 * Author Email: amirsh.nll@gmail.com
-* Last Update: 8 June, 2021
+* Last Update: 11 October, 2021
 * Data format: JSON Data
+* Functions Availabe :
+	* PHP
+	* Python
+	* Javascript
 * Contribute: Fork and Push Requests :)
 * DOI : 10.34740/kaggle/dsv/2094967

 **Note:** This is a to-be-complete list of Persian Swears you can use in your production to filter unwanted content.
-Wordlist is available in JSON format and there is also a helper class written in PHP to assist you how to use this datas.
+Wordlist is available in JSON format.

 <div dir="rtl">